Yongfeng chili sauce: Industrial production

 The specified process calls for boiling the soybean, wheat, and rice flours, crushing or grinding the chili pepper, adding salt, then a natural fermentation process in which the sauce is set in the sun in open containers to ferment and form koji.

 Home production

 Local farmers and many families each have an inherited family recipe, which they adjust according to family members' flavor preferences.
 For example, some local vegetables named Dao Dou (sword bean Canavalia gladiata (Jacq.)
 DC.) and Di Can (Stachys geobombycis C. Y. Wu) are added into the chili sauce in Yuan Xiao village.

 The quality of the sauce relies on the weather.
 The mixed materials need to be exposed under strong sunshine for about 40 days until the color of the sauce is dark red and the aroma is overflowing.
 Usually, the sunshine near the summer season in Shuangfeng county is qualified.
-Traditionally, the fermentation is taken under sunshine, but for some industrial process, temperature controlled fermentation technology is usually a guarantee of production and quality.
+Traditionally, the fermentation is taken under sunshine but, for some industrial processes, temperature-controlled fermentation technology is usually a guarantee of production and quality.